 Master Poisoner: In training, so currently more like "Apprentice Poisoner" at the moment.
-Homemade toxins a speciality!
+Homemade toxins a specialty!
 Needs to work on delivery, though.
 Because she can make various medicines and chemicals with interesting properties and side-effects, Karma is rather attracted to her.

 No Social Skills: She is awkward, timid and incredibly straightforward.
 Her method of trying to poison Koro-sensei was to walk up to him and ask him to drink her concoctions.
 Then, when Koro-sensei offered to tutor her on how to create a chemical mixture that would kill him, she took him at face value.
 In truth, the medicine that she made is actually a medicine that improves his fluidity.
 Koro-sensei uses this as an lesson for Okuda on why delivery (or conversation skills) was also a necessity.

 Art Attacker: He attempts to use his art and disguise talents to assassinate Koro-sensei, without much success.

 Delinquent: Averted.
 When he appeared with a henna tattoo on his left arm, everyone was worried that he became one.

 Distracted by the Ugly: During the final exams of the first semester, the ugly replacement of Ritsu was sitting next to him, so he couldn't concentrate and ended up getting the lowest score in the class.
 However, he still increased his rank from 149 to 95, being in the middle ground among those in his grade.